 Boeing is building its new 787 in Washington state, but opened a second _ non-union _ assembly line in Charleston.
 The NLRB complaint arose because it said Boeing opened the second plant to avoid legal union strikes in Washington.

-Boeing appeared to be considering a similar move for an updated 737 it plans to build.
-Those planes are built in Renton, Wash., now, but Boeing said in July it was studying other locations in addition to Renton for the new 737.
+Boeing appeared to be considering a similar move for an updated 737 it plans to build, called the 737 Max.
+The 737 is built in Renton, Wash., now, but Boeing said in July it was studying other locations.

 Haley had insisted that GOP presidential candidates talk about the issue as they courted voters in South Carolina, the first-in-the-South primary state.
 Candidates slugged away at it early and often.
 Mitt Romney took an early swing in May as made his first pre-campaign stop and laid the blame Obama's feet.